MinhBang1000/nycu-data-vis/dataset/readme.md

 Retrieved from: https://population.un.org/wpp/Download/

-## Population,ages 25-64 – UN WPP
+## Growth rate,medium projection – UN WPP
-De facto total population in a country, area or region as of 1 July of the year indicated.This only includesages 25-64.
+Average exponential rate of growth of the population over a given period.
+It is calculated as ln(P2/P1) where P1 and P2 are the populations on 1 January of subsequent years.Projections from 2024 onwards are based on the UN's medium scenario.
 Last updated: July 12, 2024
-Date range: 1950–2023
+Date range: 2024–2100
-Unit: people
+Unit: %

 ### How to cite this data